coder-clins/beginner/README.md

 # beginner
-hi fellow coders ,im here to learn coding and hoping to have a good time.
+hi fellow coders ,im here to learn coding and make some freinds. hope you can help me with learning this stuff.